Mount Pirongia: Land use

 Mount Pirongia is a popular place for hunters from Hamilton seeking a quick day trip hunt, holding several feral goat herds on its bush-clad slopes.
 Rumours abound about small numbers of red deer released by farmers after an earlier deer farming boom went bust.
 Pirongia Forest Park is administered by the Waikato DoC office in Hamilton.

 Ecology

-Among the variety of plants and wildlife, Wood Rose or Dactylanthus taylorii, a rare and endangered parasitic flowering plant, can be found on the ridges of Mount Pirongia.
-Variety of podocarps are found at lower altitudes: rimu, totara, tawa and tree ferns.
-At higher altitudes the forest changes.
-Hardy plants like horopito and kamahi grow on exposed ridges, and near the summit there are mountain flax, coprosmas and ferns.
+Threatened plants include king fern, carmine rātā, thismia rodwayi and Wood Rose or Dactylanthus taylorii, a rare and endangered parasitic flowering plant, found on the ridges of Mount Pirongia.
+Near the summit there are mountain flax, coprosmas and ferns.
+Botanically, Mount Pirongia is also interesting area as it marks the transition between the warmth-loving kauri forest of the north and the beech and podocarp-beech forest in the south.
+The park's latitude is the naturally occurring southern limit for kauri, mangeao, mairehau, tāwari and taraire.

+The canopy in the podocarp forest of the lower slopes is tawa, with scattered rimu, kohekohe and a few other trees.
+The subcanopy has tree ferns, including wheki and ponga, and nikau palm, with pigeonwood (porokaiwhiri), hīnau, pukatea, supplejack (kareao), māhoe, hangehange, kanono and toropapa.
+Rātā replaces kohekohe at higher levels, until a change to upland forest (dominated by kāmahi, tawheowheo and tāwari) at about 650 m.
+Above that, kāmahi, tāwari and tawheowheo become more prominent until at 750 m tawa is very rare.
+Above 800 m there are also scattered Hall's totara, miro, rātā and horopito, and, near the summit, pāhautea (at its northern limit on the west coast), but no rimu.
+Rocky summit pinnacles have the sub alpine species snow tōtara and eyebright (Euphrasia revoluta).

 Commonly found birds are: pīwakawaka, kōtare, tūī, kererū and kārearea.

-Botanically, Mount Pirongia is also interesting area as it marks the transition between the warmth-loving kauri forest of the north and the beech and podocarp-beech forest in the south.
-The park's latitude is the naturally occurring southern limit for species such as kauri and mangeao.
+In 2019 funding was won for reintroduction of kōkako.

+Pest control

+Possums and goats have been controlled since 1996, brown and black rats since 2006 and mustelids since 2019, using traps and goat, deer and pig hunters.
+About 1,000 goats were culled in 2021-22.
+1080 drops in 2007, 2014 and 2020 were effective in reducing possum numbers.
+The Pirongia-aroaro-o-Kahu Restoration Society has a network of bait stations on the north east side of Pirongia.